Faith Formation / Catechetics

 annual diocesan conference

-Saturday begins with Morning Prayer followed by a full day of workshops on vital issues facing Catholics today and encouraging a more foundational prayer life.
+Saturday usually begins with Morning Prayer followed by a full day of workshops on vital issues facing Catholics today and encouraging a more foundational prayer life.
 The Conference culminates with Eucharist with our Bishop.

 Throughout the conference there is an opportunity to visit with vendors who offer religious goods, books, and ministry opportunities both in and outside of the diocese.